smucclaw/documentation/docs/returning-keywords.rst

 More complexly: A legal text could state that Party A `MAY` perform some action; and if they do, Party B `MUST` respond in some way.
-Often this implies that if the text did not explicitly give Party A the `MAY`, then the obligation would by default have existed on Party B.
+Often this implies that if the text did not explicitly give Party A the `MAY`, then the obligation would not have existed on Party B.

 *Deontics* are central to regulative rules, also called prescriptive rules.